Automatically Backup and Recover Word Documents in Windows 10

 And it provides you with multiple features to minimize backup image size and disk space usage, such as, incremental backup, normal or high compression level, automatic splitting, etc. And you can backup files to external hard drive, USB drive, cloud drive, network drive, NAS, etc, which can prevent data loss due to computer failure.

+If you create an AOMEI account, you can also backup files to AOMEI Cloud.
 Please download this software to have a try!

 (Note: the free version only supports Windows 11/10/8/9/XP/Visa.
 To backup and recover unsaved word documents in server 2016 or other server systems, you could consider try AOMEI Backupper Server.)